 Why these criteria?
 “Homeownership is important because research has shown that it helps keep crime lower, and represents an investment in the location by those living there,” says Schiller.
 High educational attainment by adults in the community is a good indicator that the populace places a high degree of importance on education, and is well equipped to make key decisions about the future of the community.
 Many families with children in the town signifies that other families have selected the town as a good place to raise their children, helps to promote a family-friendly environment with good social networks for both children and their parents, and creates a natural constituency for maintaining aspects of the community that are important to families.
 “Many parents, regardless of the type of dwelling they live in, state that they prefer a single-family home for raising their children, replete with space to play indoors and out, and so this research included the predominance of single-family homes as one of its measures,” says Schiller.
 Both demographers and parents agree that safety from crime is important for raising children, both because of physical safety, but also to promote trust among members of the community.

-Get 1 free NeighborhoodScout Pro report for your address:
+Unlock the NeighborhoodScout Pro report for your address:

 Here are NeighborhoodScout’s top 10 best towns for families with children in Florida: